Order of Our Lady of the Good Death: Date of foundation

-No one really knows in what year the Sisterhood of the Good Death was founded.
+No one really knows in what year the Confraternity of the Good Death was founded.
 Odorico speculates that the organized devotion began in 1820 in the Church of Rosário in Barroquinha, a borough of Salvador; and that Gêges (blacks of the Ewe and Fon ethnicities) who moved from there to Cachoeira were responsible for organizing it.
 Others speak of that period too, but disagree about the nation of the pioneers, saying they were freed Ketus (ethnic Yorubas).
-It seems that the membership of the confraternity had a variety of ethnic origins and that they numbered more than a hundred in the first years.
+It seems that the membership of the Confraternity had a variety of ethnic origins and that they numbered more than a hundred in the first years.

 Historically, the year 1820 makes sense.
 Since early in the nineteenth century, progress had been afoot in the Recôncavo and new agricultural and industrial techniques were introduced there.
 While the sugar economy was experiencing difficulties, tobacco gained new strength when it attracted the interest of German capital following the political independence of Brazil.
 The opening of motorized shipping lines strengthened the breeze of economic renewal, stimulating the integration of the Recôncavo with the provincial capital and increasing trade.
 This in turn encouraged the formation of strong links between black slaves in many cities, especially Salvador and Cachoeira.

 Jeferson Bacelar notes that the 1820s, especially the first three years of the decade, were marked by a process of agitation and excitement among the people of Bahia, many of whom - regardless of social class - were involved in a struggle for Independence that was marked by a strong anti-Portuguese spirit and armed skirmishes.
 The easing of tension between masters and slaves elicited by this momentary “unity” contributed to the permanent removal of blacks to the cities of the Recôncavo, where slaveowners were very interested in solving the conflict and, to defend their interests, armed the slaves and used them against the Portuguese.
 This exceptional state of affairs resulted in a large number of religious and civil initiatives by the slaves, among them, perhaps, the Irmandade da Boa Morte.
-Antônio Moraes Ribeiro's research associates the confraternity's emergence from the slave quarters with the abolitionist atmosphere after the brutally crushed revolt of Muslim slaves in Bahia in 1835.
-Perhaps that is the origin of the clearly Islamic touch to the confraternity's very beautiful traditional clothes.
+Antônio Moraes Ribeiro's research associates the Confraternity's emergence from the slave quarters with the abolitionist atmosphere after the brutally crushed revolt of Muslim slaves in Bahia in 1835.
+Perhaps that is the origin of the clearly Islamic touch to the Confraternity's traditional clothes.
 As Raul Lody notes, the costume's impressiveness is heightened by the use of a turban.
-Antônio Moraes believes that one of the probable leaders of the Islamic Revolt, Luiza Mahim, was personally involved in the founding of the confraternity after her flight from Salvador to the Recôncavo.
+Antônio Moraes believes that one of the probable leaders of the Islamic Revolt, Luiza Mahim, was personally involved in the founding of the Confraternity after her flight from Salvador to the Recôncavo.